Ofloxacin

-Ofloxacin is a quinolone antibiotic useful for the treatment of a number of bacterial infections.
+Ofloxacin, sold under the brand name Floxin among others, is a quinolone antibiotic useful for the treatment of a number of bacterial infections.
 When taken by mouth or injection into a vein, these include pneumonia, cellulitis, urinary tract infections, prostatitis, plague, and certain types of infectious diarrhea.
 Other uses, along with other medications, include treating multidrug resistant tuberculosis.
 An eye drop may be used for a superficial bacterial infection of the eye and an ear drop may be used for otitis media when a hole in the ear drum is present.

 When taken by mouth, common side effects include vomiting, diarrhea, headache, and rash.
 Other serious side effect include tendon rupture, numbness due to nerve damage, seizures, and psychosis.
 Use in pregnancy is typically not recommended.
 Ofloxacin is in the fluoroquinolone family of medications.
 It works by interfering with the bacterium's DNA.

 Ofloxacin was patented in 1980 and approved for medical use in 1985.
 It is on the World Health Organization's List of Essential Medicines.
 Ofloxacin is available as a generic medication.
 In 2023, it was the 169th most commonly prescribed medication in the United States, with more than 2 million prescriptions.